 - Lastly, we can select one or more of the most similar chunks (highest cosine similarity) and pass them as the context

 This process of finding the right chunks and using them as context is called Retrieval.
+That’s why this method is called Retrieval Augmented Generation (RAG) - we retrieve relevant information and use it to augment the generation process.

 While we’re at the topic of Embeddings, let’s also talk about the Vector Databases.